 Be prepared for the worst.
 Since you will be fully responsible for the loan debt if the primary borrower fails to make the payments, be sure that you have the financial assets available to cover the additional monthly expense that may result.

 Concessions from the lender.
-You may be able to secure a few concessions from the lender before agreeing to cosign.
-For example, the lender may be willing to only hold you responsible for paying back the principal on the loan, and not for any late payment charges or other fees.
+You may be able to secure a few concessions from the lender before agreeing to co-sign.
+For example, the lender may be willing only to hold you responsible for paying back the loan's principal, and not for any late payment charges or other fees.
 You may also request that the lender inform you directly if the primary borrower is late or becomes delinquent in his or her monthly payments.
 The lender may deny your requests, but it does not hurt to ask.

 An Unusual Time When Co-Signing Can Be Good for Everyone